docker/docs/language/golang/develop.md

 Since we did not run a cluster of CockroachDB instances, you might be wondering whether we could have used a non-distributed database engine.
 The answer is 'yes', and if we were to pick a more traditional SQL database, such as [PostgreSQL](https://www.postgresql.org/), the process described in this chapter would have been very similar.

 ## Next steps

-In this module, we took a look at creating a general development image that we can use pretty much like our normal command line.
-We also set up our Compose file to map our source code into the running container and exposed the debugging port.
+In this module, we set up a containerised development environment with our application and the database engine running in different containers.
+We also wrote a Docker Compose file which links the two containers together and provides for easy starting up and tearing down of the development environment.

 In the next module, we’ll take a look at how to run unit tests in Docker.
 See: